Table of Contents

 This article describes the installation planning.
 For on-site implementation and equipment configuration on the Climkit platform, please refer to the links at the end of the article.

-The Climkit Heating and Ancillary Cost Management solution allows for the distribution of heating costs among building occupants proportionally to their individual thermal energy consumption, in compliance with the requirements of the Swiss Federal Ordinance on the Allocation of Energy and Water Costs (DIFEE).
+The Climkit Heating and Ancillary Charges Management solution allows for the allocation of heating costs among the occupants of a building proportionally to their individual thermal energy consumption, in compliance with the requirements of the Swiss Federal Ordinance on the Individual Cost Allocation for Energy and Water (DIFEE).

-To do this, Climkit reads the following meters:
+To achieve this, Climkit reads the following meters:

 - One thermal energy meter (heating) per apartment